 Finlandia’s roots are not only Finnish.
 They are Lutheran as well, today belonging to a 26-member Network of ELCA Colleges and Universities (NECU) whose shared vision is to graduate men and women who are called and empowered, to serve the neighbor, so that all may flourish.

-Learn about important historical milestones below, upcoming events and help us ensure Finlandia continues to thrive for the next 125 years and beyond.
+We hope you take a moment to enjoy this page to learn about our important historic milestones, view upcoming events and help us ensure Finlandia continues to thrive for the next 125 years and beyond.